dominikhei/the-docker-guide/readme.md

 ## Docker cli commands

 I will present you the most important commands which are probably 90% of the ones you will use.
 These commands all have flags / options.
-I will not focus on all options / flags here, just on the most important ones.
+I will not go into detail on all options / flags here, just on the most important ones.
 If you look into the official Docker documentation for each command, you will find all of them.

 **The build command**